Skip to Content

 Making mashed potatoes in an electric pressure cooker requires very little effort and takes only a few minutes to cook.
 The most time consuming part is the peeling of the potatoes, and that is purely a personal choice whether you want to peel them or not.

-However, you can also make the potatoes a couple days ahead of time and refrigerate until ready to use.
-Or if you have enough, it is a great use for leftovers.
+However, you can also make the potatoes a couple days ahead of time and refrigerate them until you are ready to make this dish.

-First pre-heat your oven and spray a 9 inch deep dish pie plate or an 11×8 casserole dish with non-stick spray and set aside.
-If you want to make this Irish Shepherd’s Pie in minutes, check out our Instant Pot Shepherd’s Pie Recipe.
+First pre-heat your oven and spray a 9 inch deep dish pie plate or an 11 x 8 inch casserole dish with non-stick spray and set aside.
+You can also make Instant Pot Irish Shepherd’s Pie, however the recipe steps will be a little different.

 Next, gather your ingredients and dice the onion and carrots into small pieces.
 Then heat a large skillet over medium heat and add the oil.